Texas Tech University: Colleges and schools

 Texas Tech has expanded from its original four schools to comprise ten colleges and two schools.

-In the 2015 U.S. News & World Report report on higher education, the Whitacre College of Engineering was ranked 94th in the nation.
-In 2009, the college's Petroleum Engineering Department was ranked 10th best in the nation.
-The college offers 11 engineering programs accredited by the Accreditation Board for Engineering and Technology.
+The Whitacre College of Engineering offers 10 engineering programs accredited by ABET.
 On November 12, 2008, following a $25 million gift from AT&T in honor of alumnus Edward Whitacre Jr., the college was formally renamed the Edward E. Whitacre Jr. College of Engineering.

 The largest academic division on campus, the College of Arts & Sciences offers bachelor's, master's, and doctoral degrees in a wide range of subjects from philosophy to mathematics.
-In 2004, the College of Mass Communications and the College of Visual & Performing Arts were created from programs organized within the College of Arts and Sciences.
-The College of Mass Communications changed its name to the College of Media & Communication in 2012 and offers degrees in several areas, including advertising, journalism and electronic media, and public relations.
-The College of Visual & Performing Arts was renamed in honor of the contributions by the J. T. & Margaret Talkington Foundation in 2016; Programs offered through Talkington College are accredited by the National Association of Schools of Art and Design, the National Association of Schools of Music, and the National Association of Schools of Theatre.
+In 2004, the College of Mass Communications and the College of Visual & Performing Arts were created from programs organized within the College of Arts & Sciences.
+The College of Mass Communications changed its name to the College of Media & Communication in 2012 and offers degrees in several areas, including advertising, journalism, digital media and professional communication, and public relations.
+The College of Visual & Performing Arts was renamed in honor of the contributions by the J.T. & Margaret Talkington Foundation in 2016.
+Programs offered through Talkington College are accredited by the National Association of Schools of Art and Design, the National Association of Schools of Music, and the National Association of Schools of Theatre.

-Once the Division of Home Economics, the College of Human Sciences now offers degrees in applied and professional studies, design, human development, nutrition, hospitality, and retailing.
-The College of Human Sciences' Department of Personal Financial Planning was ranked in 2011 as the top program out of ten standout programs by the industry newsletter, Financial Planning.
-The College of Architecture, founded in 1927, offers programs accredited by the National Architectural Accrediting Board.
+Once the Division of Home Economics, the College of Health & Human Sciences now offers degrees in community, family and addiction sciences; apparel design and interior design; health professions; hospitality and retail management; human development and family sciences; nutritional sciences; and personal financial planning.
+The School of Personal Financial Planning was the first CFP Board-registered Ph.D. program in the nation when it was founded in 2000.
+It is still consistently ranked among the top programs in the nation.
+Its students won the Financial Planning Association's Financial Planning Challenge in 2024, 2023, 2021, 2020, and 2018.

+The Huckabee College of Architecture, founded in 1927, offers programs accredited by the National Architectural Accrediting Board.